 Partnering with Universidad de las Ciencias y el Arte and Universidad HispanoAmericana

-GW Nursing partners with Universidad HispanoaAmericana for this global experience.
+GW Nursing partners with Universidad de las Ciencias y el Arte (UCA) and Universidad Hispanoamericana (UH) for this global experience.
 The priority goal for both universities is to provide a wide spectrum of opportunities and learning activities which will mutually benefit students and faculty from both institutions of higher education.

-A GW Nursing team leader with substantive experience in short-term nursing trips in resource-poor countries will guide and support GW Nursing students during the trip.
+A GW Nursing faculty team leader with substantive experience in short-term nursing trips will guide and support GW Nursing students during the trip.
 The faculty member will bring a wide range of experience, expertise, skills, and knowledge to the inter-professional team.

 Students will participate primarily in community and public health areas and in health education and health promotion activities.
 Students will develop and present health education materials translated into Spanish and/or participate in current health education projects already established by our host country partner.
 Accelerated BSN students will research and prepare educational materials prior to trip under the guidance of the NURS 4217 Community Health Nursing Course Coordinator and Clinical Faculty member to meet course requirements.